-Social media changes RAPIDLY (Follow this blog to keep up)
+Social media changes RAPIDLY (follow our blog to keep up).

-To illustrate how rapidly social media platforms can make adjustments, here’s the changes that have been made only Instagram alone in the last 5 years:
+To illustrate how rapidly social media platforms can make adjustments, here’s the changes that have been made on Instagram in the last 5 years:

 - Analytics offered in the U.S.